laizaparizotto/churn-prediction-kedro/README.md

-# Data Science Challenge - Churn Prediction
+# Churn Prediction with Kedro Framework

 This is a Kedro repository that tackles a data science challenge of **predicting customer churn** for a fictional financial institution.
 The goal is to build an effective pipeline for a production-ready Machine Learning model to forecast customer churn accurately.